 Many areas of public land and water around Hartwell Lake are open to hunting in accordance with Title 36, Part 327, Rules and Regulations Governing Water Resources Development Projects, and Georgia and South Carolina state hunting regulations, however, many areas are not suitable for hunting due to the narrowness of the lands and the close proximity to private development.
 Hunting is not allowed in developed public recreation areas (whether open or closed) except as listed below.
 The islands on Hartwell Lake are open for hunting in accordance with state hunting regulations and seasons.
 However, in the interest of safety, big game hunters are encouraged to use archery equipment while hunting on the islands.

 All hunting regulations, license requirements, and seasons set by the Georgia Department of Natural Resources and the South Carolina Department of Natural Resources apply while hunting on Corps lands and waters.
 Information on seasons and regulations is available from the appropriate state department of natural resources office.
 Georgia and South Carolina do not have a reciprocal agreement concerning hunting licenses.
 You must have a resident or nonresident license from the state in which you hunt.
-Additionally, a Corps of Engineers permit is required for hunting at the Hartwell Dam Quarry Area and the South Carolina River Area and is available at no cost from the Hartwell Dam & Lake Office and Visitor Center.
+Additionally, a Corps of Engineers permit is required for hunting at the Hartwell Dam Quarry Area and is available at no cost from the Hartwell Dam & Lake Office and Visitor Center.

 Hunting in Corps Recreation Areas

 The U.S. Army Corps of Engineers has four recreation areas for archery and small game hunting in Georgia.
 Hunting regulations, license requirements and seasons set by the Georgia Department of Natural Resources will apply.
 These areas include: